 Muscle Targeted: Triceps Brachii

 You'll need to leave your ego at the door for this lift.
-The single-arm overhead extension the weight you can shift will be limited, but that doesn't reduce its effectiveness.
+When executing the single-arm overhead extension, the weight you can shift will be limited, but that doesn't reduce its effectiveness.
 Start with a light weight and build your way up as your stability, and strength improves.

 Rest assured, this is one of the best dumbbell exercises for triceps to help isolate and target the three heads of the muscle.